-As a sequel to Duxbury's previous work, The Nature and Authority of Precedent, the principal value of this book is epistemic.
+As a sequel to Duxbury's previous work, The Nature and Authority of Precedent,3 the principal value of this book is epistemic.
 This is apparent in the way the author explores various theories of interpretation, critically assessing the force and limitations of their arguments, and in how he reflects on the obstacles that the legal method habitually faces in distinguishing the ratio from other parts of a judicial decision.
 Duxbury's rigorous historical assessments offer the possibility of a more nuanced appreciation of the role of dicta and dissent in common law contexts.
 Using a wide lens, he captures the intricacies of dicta and dissent and the ways in which these two forms of reasoning have shaped legal discourse for centuries and continue to influence the evolution of common law.

 Duxbury boldly accepts the challenge integral to any exploration of the nature of dicta and dissent, in terms not only of theoretical depth but also of epistemic scope.
-However, this expanse does not deter the author who insists that, like the nature of the judicial office itself, the task (however challenging) must be discharged.
-As Duxbury recognises, the vexed nature of these 'extra judicial statements' means that ignoring them would be as perilous as submitting to the inherent risks they pose.
-All this informs his multi-faceted approach, and he embarks on the exercise of historical exploration with the caution, reticence and hesitancy appropriate to the subject matter.
+However, this expanse does not deter the author who insists that, like the

+1 Neil Duxbury, The Intricacies of Dicta and Dissent (Cambridge University Press, 2021) Prologue.